segmentio/segment-docs/src/privacy/configure-consent-management.md

 ## Edit consent categories

 If you need to make changes to your consent categories, you can edit them on the Consent Management page.
+You may experience some latency between making the changes and having the changes take effect.

 1. From the [Segment homepage](https://app.segment.com/goto-my-workspace/){:target="_blank”}, select the Privacy tab and click **Consent Management**.
 2. On the Consent Management page, navigate to the consent category you'd like to edit and click **Edit**.